-Now in her 11th year of teaching and having over 1,000 hours of formal yoga education under her belt, Sue continues to delight in making daily discoveries and uncovering new questions as she continues to study with renowned teachers, as she teaches and learns from her students and as she journeys along the Yoga Road.
+Now in her 13th year of teaching, continuing her professional development and having over 1,890 hours of formal yoga education under her belt, Sue continues to delight in making daily discoveries and uncovering new questions as she continues to study with renowned teachers, as she teaches and learns from her students and as she journeys along the Yoga Road.

 Sue is a Senior Teacher in Yoga Australia (YA) and a member of the International Yoga Teachers Australia (IYTA)